oscarcenteno/parsing-excel-json/readme.md

 # Parsing Excel to json objects

-Simple example on how to parse an excel file to json objects with sceham validation.
+Simple example on how to parse an excel file to json objects with schema validation.

 1. npm install
 2. node index.js